garethltm/obsibrain/COMPSCI345 - Human-computer Interaction/Usability.md

 ### Usability Factors
 1. Ease of learning

 2. Efficiency of use
 3. Memorability
-4. Error frequency and s
+4. Error frequency and severity
+5. Subjective satisfaction